mandeeps/SU-WaterCam/README.md

 ### I2C clock stretching for BNO055 IMU
 dtparam=i2c_arm_baudrate=10000

-Comment out the DRM VC4 V3D driver so we can use tvservice -o to shutdown HDMI output and save a little power.
+Comment out the DRM VC4 V3D driver so we can use tvservice -o to shutdown HDMI output and save a little power - if there are issues with taking high-resolution images, re-enable the vc4-kms-v3d driver with dtoverlay=vc4-kms-v3d,cma-320

 ### Add to /boot/cmdline.txt
 spidev.bufsiz=131072        - for Flir camera